-With regard to the examiners' recommended actions the authorities advise that the FIU has compiled the necessary changes to various laws and submitted to the Government's legal draft person.
-The first set of draft amendments to the various laws are now in process, with priority for completion being given to the MLTPA legislation.
-These Recommendations remain outstanding.
+29. The situation remains unchanged from the last report which indicated that the FIU had compiled the necessary changes to various laws and the first set of draft amendments to the various laws were in process, with priority for completion being given to the MLTPA legislation.
+This Recommendation remains outstanding.